OdiaGenAI/GenerativeAI_and_LLM_Odia/tutorial/README.md

 **Video:** Generative AI trained on annotated video can generate temporally-coherent video clips.
 Examples include Gen1 by RunwayML and Make-A-Video by Meta Platforms.\
 **Multimodal:** A generative AI system can be built from multiple generative models, or one model trained on multiple types of data.
 For example, one version of OpenAI's GPT-4 accepts both text and image inputs.\

+### What are the advantages of Generative AI?
+Some of the advantages of generative AI are [[4]](https://speakai.co/advantages-of-generative-ai/):

+**Increased Efficiency:** Generative AI can be used to automate tasks that would otherwise require manual labor.
+This can help businesses save time and money, as well as increase efficiency.
+For example, generative AI can be used to generate images and videos quickly and accurately, which can be used in marketing campaigns or other projects.\
+**Improved Quality:** Generative AI can help improve the quality of content generated.
+It can be used to create high-quality images and videos that are more visually appealing than those created manually.
+Additionally, generative AI can be used to generate text that is more accurate and relevant than text created by humans.\
+**Faster Results:** Generative AI can help businesses get results faster than they would with manual labor.
+For example, generative AI can be used to generate images and videos in a fraction of the time it would take a human to do the same task.
+This can help businesses get their projects done faster and more efficiently.\
+**Cost Savings:** Generative AI can help businesses save money.
+By automating tasks, businesses can reduce their labor costs and save money.
+Additionally, generative AI can help businesses reduce costs associated with creating content, such as images and videos.
+**Improved Decision Making:** Generative AI can help businesses make better decisions.
+By using generative AI, businesses can generate data that can be used to make better decisions.
+For example, generative AI can be used to generate data that can be used to make decisions about marketing campaigns or product development.\
+**Increased Creativity:** Generative AI can help businesses be more creative.
+By using generative AI, businesses can generate new ideas and concepts that can be used to create new products or services.
+Additionally, generative AI can be used to generate images and videos that are more visually appealing than those created manually.\
+**Improved Customer Experience:** Generative AI can help businesses improve their customer experience.
+By using generative AI, businesses can generate content that is more accurate and relevant to their customers.
+This can help businesses create a better customer experience and increase customer satisfaction.

+### What are the limitations of Generative AI?
+Some of the advantages of generative AI are [[5]](https://fact.technology/learn/generative-ai-advantages-limitations-and-challenges/):

+**Quality of Generated Outputs:** Generative AI systems may not always produce high-quality outputs, and the generated outputs may contain errors or artifacts.
+This can be due to a variety of factors, such as a lack of data, poor training, or an overly complex model.\
+**Control Over the Generated Outputs:** Generative AI systems are typically trained on a dataset and can generate new outputs that are similar to, but not identical to, the input data.
+However, it can be difficult to control the specific characteristics of the generated outputs.\
+**Computational Requirements:** Generative AI systems typically require large amounts of data and computational resources to train.
+This can be expensive and time-consuming, which can be a barrier to entry for some organizations.\
+**Bias and Fairness:** Generative AI systems can inadvertently replicate biases present in the training data.
+This can lead to unfair or discriminatory results, particularly if the training data contains biased information.\
+**Explainability and Interpretability:** Generative AI models can be complex and opaque, making it difficult to understand how they are making their predictions.
+This can be a challenge when trying to ensure that the model is making fair and unbiased decisions.\
+**Safety and Security:** Generative AI systems can be used to generate realistic and convincing fake images, videos, and text, which can be used to spread misinformation or propaganda.
+This highlights the importance of developing safety and security measures to prevent the malicious use of generative AI.